As of October 1st, 2025, Lightyear stopped paying interest on uninvested cash:

 Bottom line

-All in all, Lightyear’s interest in uninvested cash or Savings/Vaults are a great way to park your money and get rewarded.
-However, always remember that these are different products with different risks associated.
+All in all, Lightyear does not pay interest on uninvested cash, but you can work around that by investing in Savings/Vaults, which is a great way to park your money.
+Still, always remember that these are different products with different risks associated.

 Looking for a sign-up bonus?
 Lightyear offers you 10 free trades!